Country Profile: Syria

 Capital: Damascus

-There are currently no nuclear power plants in Syria.
+There are currently no nuclear power plants in operation in Syria.
 Syria has one research reactor (SRR-1) used for isotope production, neutron activation analysis, and training by the Atomic Energy Commission of Syria (AECS).

 Syria is believed to have produced a stockpile of chemical weapons since the 1980s, although undeclared, and did not ratify the Chemical Weapons Convention until 2013.
 In August of that year, the Syrian government launched a chemical attack against opposition groups in Ghouta, killing an estimated 200-1000 civilians.
 Following the attack, a joint OPCW-United Nations mission negotiated with the Assad government to destroy its chemical weapons and immediately accede to the CWC.
 By July 2014, United State Secretary of State John Kerry declared that Syria’s chemical weapons stockpile was “100% destroyed,” although there have been subsequent uses of chemical weapons in the Syrian Civil War, as recently as 2017.